Mph To Meters Per Minute

 Step 3: Combine the Conversions

 To convert mph to m/min, we combine the conversions from steps 1 and 2.
-This involves multiplying the initial speed in mph by the conversion factor for miles to meters (1609.34) and dividing by the conversion factor for hours to minutes (60).
+On top of that, this involves multiplying the initial speed in mph by the conversion factor for miles to meters (1609.
+34) and dividing by the conversion factor for hours to minutes (60).

 Formula: